 All the borrowers will make their mortgage payments via direct debit.
 Generally, in the event of a payment being about four days in arrears, the borrower will be contacted by the local branch.
 During this first stage, which lasts until the payment is 14 days past due, local branches try to work out the outstanding arrears.
-The system will generate reminder letters on the 15th, 30th, and 45th day after the missed payment date.
+The system will generate reminder letters on the 15th, 30th and 45th day after the missed payment date.
 After 14 days in arrears, a modern centralised telephone recovery centre, with 12 telephone operators, will contact the debtor to reach an agreement on a new payment date.
 After 30 days in this centre without positive results, the local branches will start pre-foreclosure procedures.
-On or before 210 days in arrears, the client's account will be transferred to the legal department of the regional unit to handle the foreclosure process.
+On or before 210 days in arrears, the client's account will then be transferred to the legal department of the regional unit to handle the foreclosure process.

-Credit Analysis
+■ Credit Analysis

-Fitch analysed the collateral for Foncaixa H4 by subjecting the mortgage loans to stresses resulting from its assessments of historical home price movements and defaults in Spain (see Fitch's Research on "Spanish Mortgage Default Model," dated 20 January 1999).
+Fitch analysed the collateral for Foncaixa 5 by subjecting the mortgage loans to stresses resulting from its assessments of historical home price movements and defaults in Spain.
 The analysis is based on the probability of default and loss severity as the main components of expected loss (see Appendix 1).